dhutapratama/docs/queues.md

 <a name="rate-limiting"></a>
 ### Rate Limiting

-Although we just demonstrated how to write your own rate limiting job middleware, Laravel actually includes a rate limiting middleware that you may utilize to rate limit jobs.
+Although we just demonstrated how to write your own rate limiting job middleware, Lets actually includes a rate limiting middleware that you may utilize to rate limit jobs.
 Like [route rate limiters](/docs/{{version}}/routing#defining-rate-limiters), job rate limiters are defined using the `RateLimiter` facade's `for` method.

 For example, you may wish to allow users to backup their data once per hour while imposing no such limit on premium customers.
 To accomplish this, you may define a `RateLimiter` in the `boot` method of your `AppServiceProvider`: